Migrate Users to Active Directory

 - Setting the home directory and shell for migrated users.

 - Filtering out standard Unix and Linux accounts, such as mail and news.

 - Use of NIS map files to migrate netgroups, automounts, and other services to Active Directory.

-The AD Bridge Enterprise NIS migration tool can import Linux, Unix, and macOS password and group files (typically /etc/passwd and /etc/group) and automatically map their UIDs and GIDs to users and groups defined in Active Directory.
+The AD Bridge Enterprise NIS migration tool can import Linux and Unix password and group files (typically /etc/passwd and /etc/group) and automatically map their UIDs and GIDs to users and groups defined in Active Directory.